mike-tutkowski/ms-cse/README.md

 ## Database Schema
 The database is composed of [two tables](https://github.com/mike-tutkowski/ms-cse/blob/master/sql/create_taxi_derby_db.sql).

-Note: At first, it was not clear to me that a taxi zone could only exist in one borough (i.e. that a single zone cannot exist in multiple boroughs).
-As such, I decided to call the table that contains the LocationID (from the raw data section above) LOCATION rather than ZONE.
-Even if it is true that today a single zone cannot exist in multiple boroughs, this design scales well if New York ever decides to redraw taxi zones and allows for a particular zone to be in more than one borough.
+Note: Due to the fact that the raw data contained columns referred to in one way or another as location IDs, I decided to name the table that contains these locations as LOCATION rather than ZONE.
+In a real-world scenario, I would work with the customer to figure out the most useful terminology to use (for example, perhaps 'zone' is more commonly used than 'location' in this domain).

 ## Organization of the code